Mustea-cmd/Supacoda/replit.md

 # Overview

-CodeAssist AI is an intelligent code editor application that combines modern web development tools with AI-powered code assistance.
-The application provides a comprehensive IDE-like experience with features including syntax highlighting, file management, AI chat integration, and terminal functionality.
-It supports multiple AI models (OpenAI GPT-4o, Anthropic Claude Sonnet 4, Google Gemini 2.5 Pro/Flash) for code generation, explanation, and assistance.
+CodeAssist AI is a comprehensive, AI-powered code editor application that provides a full IDE experience with advanced AI assistance capabilities.
+The platform features syntax highlighting, intelligent file management, multi-model AI integration, terminal functionality, and productivity-enhancing tools like quick actions, code suggestions, keyboard shortcuts, and a command palette.
+It supports 7 different AI models for code generation, explanation, optimization, and real-time assistance.

 # User Preferences